 6. Untouched places

 There are not many places left in the world where tourists can have the entire site to themselves.
 Saudi has plenty of historic sites, nature reserves and other places around the country that remain unspoiled by mass tourism.
 There are spectacular World Heritage sites like the tombs in Madain Saleh and ancient city in Najran, virtually empty of visitors.
-One of my favorites are the pristine beaches you can have all to yourself1 Elsewhere in the world tourists pay $$$ to find such places.
+One of my favorites are the pristine beaches you can have all to yourself, like the beaches in Haql north of Saudi Arabia.
+Elsewhere in the world tourists pay $$$ to find such places.

 7. Women Only

 Sometimes it works for your advantage, especially at the airport!
 Enables faster security checks, passing men in queues and so on.
 Ladies branches of banks are a breeze and it’s nice to go to the gym or swimming pool and know for sure there’s no men lurking around!
 Also I’ve noticed as a woman it’s perfectly fine to jump the line if there’s no female section, nobody will dare protest a woman walking straight up to the counter.